The late Dr. Rob Shea, Founding Member of the Selection Committee, shares about the origin and evolution of the Wileman Award

 Two letters of support that attest to the nominee’s contribution must also be included with the submission.

 Nomination deadline: Nominations will be received and reviewed by Kay Castelle, Executive Director, CERIC, to ensure they are complete.
-Nominators will be notified 48 hours via email of receipt of nomination.
+Nominators will be notified via email within a week of submission to confirm receipt of nomination.

-Nominators will be notified via email of status of nomination, and/or confirmation of award by October 31.
+Nominators will be notified via email of status of nomination, and/or confirmation of award by mid-November.

 To ensure confidentiality and minimize any disappointment, please do not disclose nominations to candidates in advance.